HR-DATA-FABRIC/Natuurlijke-taal-Verwerking-met-Spacy/README.md

 filenameslist = flist.rename(columns={0: 'filename'})

 # Display current directory
-# Notice that dataframes are displayed in a nice readable Table format
+# Notice that dataframes are displayed in a for humans nice readable format
 display(currentdir)

+# DISPLAY content of the current directory + path + filenames  in Table format
+# ROWS index represent the number of files available in the current directory
+display(filenameslist)
 ```

 Stap 2: Importeer de libraries in je Python script